 - June 8 and 22

 Please be aware that the registration costs are all on a sliding scale and there is a donation option available if cost is a challenge.
-Fees are per youth and registering for individual guest workshops is an option that will be available closer to those dates as we have more space for participants available in these.
+There is a sliding drop-in fee of $10-$20, but no-one will be turned away!

 Also note that Westwood is a scent-free zone to accommodate folks with scent allergies.
 All Participants and visitors to our space are asked to avoid scented personal care products including perfumes, aftershave, deodorants, hair care products, etc.